fomo404/flexbonds/README.md

 ### Q5: How is my passkey secured during transactions?

 **A:** The passkey is used to generate a public/private key pair locally.
 This key pair signs a nonce challenge from the vault, ensuring secure verification without exposing your passkey.
-This signature is then varified in our on-chain program to ensure it matches the keypair used during bonding. <b>Your passkey is never stored anywhere</b>, assuming you keep your passkey secure on your end.
-It is not possible to have your passkey compromised.
+This signature is then varified in our on-chain program to ensure it matches the keypair used during bonding. <b>Your passkey is never stored anywhere</b>, assuming you keep your passkey secure on your end, it is not possible to have your passkey compromised.